maxime-cazier/LINMA2710/examples/OpenCL/README.md

 $ sudo pacman -S opencl-headers # ArchLinux
 ```

+To use the GPU as OpenCL device from Julia, simply install `CUDA.jl`, no need for `module load CUDA` on the CECI cluster.

 To use an intel GPU as OpenCL device, install the Intel compute runtime
 ```sh
 $ sudo pacman -S intel-compute-runtime # ArchLinux